 If your child is physically and/or psychologically harmed due to another driver's negligence, a seasoned Phoenix car accident attorney can aggressively represent you and your child in court by:

 Adults and children injured in auto accidents may also be awarded exemplary or punitive damages if the court finds the other driver was acting beyond basic negligence.
-Reckless, malicious, willful and vindicative behavior are considered grounds for this type of compensation award.
-An example of “reckless” or “willful” actions includes driving while intoxicated, knowingly operating an unsafe vehicle or causing an accident because they were texting while driving.
+Reckless, malicious, willful and vindictive behavior are considered grounds for this type of compensation award.
+An example of "reckless" or "willful" actions includes driving while intoxicated, knowingly operating an unsafe vehicle or causing an accident because they were texting while driving.